Davenzy/Davenzy/README.md

 Data Scientist
 --------------

 I've been programming for less than a year.
-I started out by learning theputer programming language.
+I started out by learning Python.
 I tried my hand at creating websites, games, and even tried to create my own application.
 Now I am studying machine learning and artificial intelligence.
 I am also trying my hand at data science.

 * 🌍  I'm based in Blagoveshensk (Russia, Amurskaya obl)
 * ✉️  You can contact me at [denis.kryukov.8924@gmail.com](mailto:denis.kryukov.8924@gmail.com)